sirblob123/CSY11T2Project/climbing-tracker/README.md

 ---

 ## Notes on AI Usage
-(Fill this in for Criterion C as required by the rubric.)

 - The GUI layout and colour palette were assisted by Claude.
 - All SQL statements in `sql/queries.sql` were written manually.